Russ Hodges: Death and subsequent honors

 Hodges died suddenly of a heart attack at age 60 in Mill Valley, California, on April 19, 1971.
-He was survived by his wife, Gay, and two children from a previous marriage.
+He was survived by his wife, Gay, and two children.

 The National Sportscasters and Sportswriters Association inducted Hodges into its Hall of Fame in 1975.
 In 1980, became the fourth recipient of the Ford C. Frick Award for excellence in baseball broadcasting from the Baseball Hall of Fame.
 In 2000, the Giants named the broadcast booths in their new ballpark the Hodges-Simmons Broadcast Center in honor of Hodges and his former partner Lon Simmons.
 In 2008, Hodges was elected into the Bay Area Radio Hall of Fame, joining his longtime broadcast partner Simmons, who was inducted in 2006.